c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 12. `$echo` printing a message at compile time.
 13. `$assert` compile time assert.
 14. `defer` statement to execute statements at scope exit.
-15. `defer catch` and `defer try` similar to `defer` but executes only on optional exit or regular exit of scope respectively.
+15. `defer catch` and `defer try`, which are similar to `defer` but execute only if the Optional value contains a `fault` or a normal result respectively.
-16. `do` statements may omit `while`, behaving same as `while (0)`
+16. `do` statements may omit while, behaving same as `while (0)`.
 17. `if` may have a label.
 Labelled `if` may be exited using labelled break.
-18. if-try statements allows you to run code where an expression is a result.
+18. `if (try ...)` statements run code when an expression is a "valid"/"normal" result (i.e. to handle the "happy path" when working with Optionals).
+It can be used to implicitly unwrap variables.
-19. if-catch statements runs code on `fault`.
+19. `if (catch ...)` statements run code when an expression is an "invalid"/"abnormal" (`fault`-containing) result (i.e. to handle the "failure path" when working with Optionals).
 It can be used to implicitly unwrap variables.
 20. Exhaustive switching on enums.

 ### Changed

 1. Switch cases will have implicit break, rather than implicit fallthrough.
 2. `assert` is an actual statement and may take a string or a format + arguments.
-3. `static_assert` is `$assert` and is a statement.
+3. `static_assert` from C (2023 ISO standard) and C++ corresponds to `$assert` in C3 and is a statement.

 ### Removed

-1. `goto` removed, replaced by labelled break, continue and nextcase.
+1. `goto` has been removed and replaced by labelled `break`, `continue` and `nextcase`.

 ## Compile time evaluation